jmoraispk/Position-Beam-Prediction/README.md

 # Position-aided Beam prediction: How useful GPS locations actually are?
-Repository for the code user in the paper: (arxiv link soon)
+Repository for the code user in the paper: https://arxiv.org/abs/2205.09054

 See req.txt for the requirements.